rantools/rantools/docs/_sources/ReadMe.md.txt

 ### Instance Based Circular Array

 Create a circular array by instancing a copy of the object on vertices of a circle.
-These copies can not be used for booleans but if you want you can convert the instances into real objects using Make Instances Real from particle tools panel.
+These copies can not be used for booleans but if you want you can convert the instances into real objects using Make Instances Real feature.
 Major advantage of using instance based array is less memory usage.

 ![InstanceBasedArrays](/SnapShots/InstanceBasedArrays.gif)